 - Lean-Agile Leaders: Management owns the paramount responsibility for business outcomes.
 SAFe trains leaders who eventually become trainers of leaner and agile ways of thinking and operating.
 And for this, SAFe describes a brand new way of leadership demonstrated by the enterprise’s latest ‘lean-thinking manager-teachers’.

-- Lean-Agile Mindset: Lean-Agile leaders are teachers are also lifetime learners who embrace, understand and foster Lean and Agile principles and practices all across the enterprise.
+- Lean-Agile Mindset: Lean-Agile leaders are teachers who are also lifetime learners who embrace, understand, and foster Lean and Agile principles and practices all across the enterprise.

-- SAFe Principles: SAFe principles are established in ten principles that synthesise Lean product development, Agile methods, DevOps, field experience and systems thinking.
+- SAFe Principles: SAFe principles are established in ten principles that synthesize Lean product development, Agile methods, DevOps, field experience, and systems thinking.